-Applicable Regulations Manager is a place where your users can come to quickly view any industry safety regulations that govern your operation, whether you are an airport, airline, maintenance repair and overhaul, fixed based operator or flight school.
+In SMS Pro, the Applicable Regulations Manager is a place where your users can come to quickly view any industry safety regulations that govern your operation, whether you are an airport, airline, maintenance repair and overhaul, fixed based operator or flight school.

 SMS Admins can edit and use this HTML module to place links or special content for all users to view.
 This configurable content may be unique to not only the specific industry, but also the specific country which your company operates.

 Because industry safety regulations vary by type of operation and the location of your operations, this content must be managed by your SMS admin.

 Items that may be applied to this page include,for example:

 - International aviation regulations